 Late October 2019, our priest announced his plans to shift to ad orientem in the mass during Advent.
+(Ad orientum is the facing of both priest and congregation to the East during the Eucharistic celebration that results in the priest’s back to the people.
+For some, such an orientation embodies a sense of the transcendence of God and is desirable for those seeking a return to ‘traditional’ Catholic worship, often based on a misunderstanding of the origins of the practice.
+For more about ad orientum, please see http://themystagogue.org/?p=192.)
 I began to explore why he wanted to make that change and the reasons I and others felt so strongly that we should not.
 Not long into that effort, I realized that we were wrestling with that particular issue without the advantage of a clear sense of our identity and purpose as a parish—without a clear vision—and that we had an opportunity to discover both deeper issues and potential in the body life of our community.

 Very quickly my attention shifted, as I explained in the ensuing document, to an attempt “to evaluate all aspects of parish life such that we would have a basis from which to find a way forward, as a staff, to help develop Saint Clare of Assisi Catholic Church into that vibrant, kerygmatic community in which all comers can encounter and grow into a profound and fruitful relationship with Jesus Christ” (“Considerations for Building the Body of Christ” aka “Thoughts Moving Forward”).
 I began sharing versions of that evolving evaluation with our pastor in December 2019 with the hope that we would use it as a basis for discussion and planning as a staff.
 Sadly, he cautioned me not to share it with other staff members and for a long time failed to respond directly the the concerns and suggestions it contained, which included a very personal appeal to recognize the urgency to address the issues with clarity.

-In my role, I explained, I have received a great deal of feedback during my short time in this parish.
-Some has been very positive, and all has been offered by those who clearly care about our parish and its impact.
-I discovered that many are deeply alarmed by the direction we have taken in the mass and ways our worship impacts the vitality and effectiveness of other aspects of our identity and mission.
-The potential shift to ad orientem was only one of the small but impactive things I witnessed that appear to deny the inclinations I believe the Holy Spirit has developed in our parish and that demonstrate an undefined but active agenda that works against our ability and desire to fulfill our calling as the body of Christ.
-As I listened and observed, I worked to look as objectively and yet realistically as possible at the parish out of my own experience and training while making every effort to assure others who have brought their concerns that we have good things to celebrate and build on, even as we look to confront and correct those things that need attention.
+In my role, I explained, I had received a great deal of feedback during my short time in the parish.
+Some had been very positive, and all had been offered by those who clearly care about our parish and its impact.
+I discovered that many were deeply alarmed by the direction we took in the mass and ways our worship impacted the vitality and effectiveness of other aspects of our identity and mission.
+The potential shift to ad orientem was only one of the small but impactive things I witnessed that appear to deny the inclinations I believed the Holy Spirit had developed in our parish and that demonstrated an undefined but active agenda that worked against our ability and desire to fulfill our calling as the body of Christ.
+As I listened and observed, I worked to look as objectively and yet realistically as possible at the parish out of my own experience and training while making every effort to assure others who had brought their concerns that we had good things to celebrate and build on, even as we looked to confront and correct those things that needed attention.

-The concerns were and are significant enough, though, that there is urgency in the need to address them.
-Many of our staff also desired to have opportunity to discuss those concerns and to seek a way forward that can result in a revitalization of our ministry at Saint Clare, and it was their sense that we have not addressed them directly or adequately that appears to have played a role in the resignation of several staff members, including my predecessor, our previous music and liturgy director, and most recently, our coordinator of children’s ministries.
+The concerns were significant enough, though, that there was urgency in the need to address them.
+Many of our staff also desired to have opportunity to discuss those concerns and to seek a way forward that could result in a revitalization of our ministry at Saint Clare, and it was their sense that we had not addressed them directly or adequately that appeared to have played a role in the resignation of several staff members, including my predecessor, our previous music and liturgy director, and most recently, our coordinator of children’s ministries.